ubaldot/defrecs/README.md

  ulTaskNotifyTake(pdTRUE, portMAX_DELAY);
 ```

-> the function `ulTaskNotify` locks the task `task_200ms` until it receive a
+> the function `ulTaskNotifyTake()` locks the task `task_200ms` until it
-> notification.
-Such a notification is send from the callback function that is
+> receive a notification.
+Such a notification is send from the callback
-> called from the ISR called when the "DMA transfer completed" interrupt is
+> function that is called when the "DMA transfer completed" event happened.
-> triggered.

 2. _Unpredictable_ events.
 In this case the callback wakes up a specific task
    that calls the components with a specific caller argument.